digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Final Notes

-In this tutorial, we automatically recover cluster nodes in case the kubelet dies or becomes unresponsive.
-This can happen when the worker node is overloaded  or due to some unexpected networking issues.
-High load can be caused by not following good practices when it comes to `Pod resources limits`, like not setting them at all or using inadequate values.
+In this tutorial, we `automatically recover cluster nodes` in case the `kubelet dies` or becomes `unresponsive`.
+This can happen when the `worker node` is `overloaded`  or due to some unexpected `networking issues`.
+High load can be caused by not following good practices when it comes to `Pod resources limits`, like not setting them at all or using `inadequate values`.

 ## Contributing